jairus-m/dagster-sdlc/README.md

       - Increased long-term technical debt
       - Shitty dev experience

-### The case for an orchestrator:
-- An orchestrator addresses the fragmentation by providing a unified system for managing, monitoring, and orchestrating all data assets and workflows.
-- However, an orchestrator does not address pains of not having a solid software development lifecycle

 ### How Dagster can addreses these problems:
 - Declarative and asset-based